Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “Okay, so I have five white pairs but… gah, they’re all different designs!
 A young man says, whom Order presumes to be either the husband of the household or a son.”

-Order sighs: husband for certain.
+Order scoffs silently: husband and wife for certain.

 “Oh come on.
 The academy’ll understand!
 The uniform dress code isn’t all that strict.
 It’s not like all of them didn’t have their socks stolen, too!” she explains with a hopeful tone.